Wisdom Tooth Extraction in Windermere, Edmonton

 Wisdom teeth are the biggest teeth in the human mouth and have been with us throughout our evolution.
-At a time when humans faced scarcity of meat, plant matter was eaten as an important part of the diet and the wisdom teeth were used to crush and gnash the dense greens.
-As we evolved into agricultural societies, our dependence on plant matter decreased and we found more reliable sources of food.
+At a time when humans faced a scarcity of meat, plant matter was eaten as an important part of the diet, and wisdom teeth were used to crush and gnash the dense greens.
+As we evolved into agricultural societies, our dependence on plant matter decreased, and we found more reliable sources of food.

 The average person often does not have the available space in the mouth for the tooth to take its place with ease.
-Instead, crowding can cause the teeth to shift, or the tooth becomes impacted.
+Instead, crowding can cause the teeth to shift or the tooth to become impacted.

-The concern about infection in wisdom teeth extends beyond typical scope of concern, since the teeth are so big that their root systems often extend close to the sinus cavity or around the primary nerve.
-Infections in these teeth have increased capacity to spread dangerously if untreated, and dentists are likely to recommend preventative extraction as these teeth begin to emerge.
+The concern about infection in wisdom teeth extends beyond the typical scope of concern since the teeth are so big that their root systems often extend close to the sinus cavity or around the primary nerve.
+Infections in these teeth have an increased capacity to spread dangerously if untreated, and dentists are likely to recommend preventative extraction as these teeth begin to emerge.

-Infections in the wisdom teeth may present with a pustule on the gums, or noticeable pain due to swelling when opening the mouth – particularly in the morning.
-If this occurs, see your dentist for an emergency visit.
-At the very least, your dentist will prescribe antibiotics to begin treating the infection while you prepare for extraction.
+Infections in the wisdom teeth may present with a pustule on the gums or noticeable pain due to swelling when opening the mouth – particularly in the morning.
+If this occurs, see your dentist in Edmonton for an emergency tooth extraction.
+At the very least, your dentist will prescribe antibiotics to begin treating the infection while you prepare for wisdom teeth removal.

 Eat only cool liquids after your extraction.
 The cool liquid will soothe the soft tissues.
-Slowly introduce foods beginning with lukewarm broth, jells, puddings or other smooth, texture-free food.
+Slowly introduce foods, beginning with lukewarm broth, jell, puddings, or other smooth, texture-free food.
 As the wound heals in the days following extraction, you will begin to tolerate textures such as noodles or soups.